spryker/spryker-docs/docs/sdk/dev/extend-the-sdk.md

 From simple to complex, the SDK can be extended by:

-- Providing additional tasks or settings via YAML definitions placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.yaml`.
-Those tasks can't introduce additional dependencies and are best suited to integrate existing tools that come with a standalone executable.
+Providing additional [tasks](/docs/sdk/dev/task.html) or [settings](/docs/sdk/dev/settings.html) via a YAML definition placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.yaml`.
+Those tasks can't introduce additional dependencies and are best suited to integrating existing tools that come with a standalone executable.
-- Providing additional tasks, value resolvers, or settings via the PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.php`.
-Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php), and need to be exposed by providing a Symfony bundle to the Spryker SDK, such as `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`, following the conventions of a [Symfony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
+Providing additional tasks, [value resolvers](/docs/sdk/dev/value-resolvers.html), or settings via a PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.php`.
+Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php) and need to be exposed by providing a Symfony bundle to the Spryker SDK, such as `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`, following the conventions of a [Symfony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
 This approach is best suited for more complex tasks that don't require additional dependencies, for example validating the content of a YAML file by using Symfony validators.
 - Providing additional tasks, value resolvers, or settings that come with additional dependencies.
 This approach follows the same guideline as the previous approach with the PHP implementation but requires building  your own [SDK docker image](./build.md) that includes those dependencies.

 To extend the SDK, follow these steps.